2021 research projects

 October 2020 – September 2021

-CHSD was engaged by the Mental Health Supports Branch of the Australian Government Department of Health to conduct an independent evaluation of the Farmers’ and Fishers’ Trials.
+CHSD was engaged by the Mental Health Supports Branch of the Australian Government Department of Health to conduct an independent evaluation of a model of mental health promotion delivered by volunteers in rural and regional communities: the Trusted Advocates Farmers’ and Fishers’ Trials.

-The Farmers’ Trial is an extension of the Empowering Our Communities initiative to provide additional mental health support for people in drought-affected rural areas.
-Under the Farmers’ Trial, nine PHNs have been funded to recruit, train, and support up to 10 volunteers in target communities.
-These volunteers, known as Trusted Advocates, provide informal mental health support to peers and acquaintances.
-They are recruited from among established and respected members of the community, receive reimbursement of expenses, and are linked with each other in local networks. , with an emphasis on building capacity within communities to provide mutual support.
-The goal of the Trusted Advocates Network is to ensure these individuals have the skills and strategies to manage sensitive discussions.
-To this end, they are provided with training and support (including clinical debriefing as required) to assist them in their roles.
+The Farmers’ Trial was an extension of the Empowering Our Communities initiative to provide additional mental health support for people in drought-affected rural areas.
+Under the Farmers’ Trial, nine Primary Health Networks (PHNs) were funded to recruit, train, and support up to 10 volunteers in target communities.
+These volunteers, known as Trusted Advocates, provided informal mental health support to peers and acquaintances.
+They were recruited from among established and respected members of the community, received reimbursement of expenses, and were linked with each other in local networks, with an emphasis on building capacity within communities to provide mutual support.
+The goal of the Trusted Advocates Network was to ensure these individuals had the skills and strategies to manage sensitive discussions.
+To this end, they were provided with training and support (including clinical debriefing as required) to assist them in their roles.

-A modified Trusted Advocates program is being delivered by Seafood Industry Australia (SIA).
-The Fishers’ Trial will involve: (1) appointment of paid Fishers’ Mental Health Support Coordinators in three target communities; (2) training and community awareness for support coordinators, general practitioners, and other health professionals; (3) communication activities aimed at enhancing access to existing services; and (4) community resilience grants to fund networks and events which raise awareness and address issues of mental health stigma and social isolation.
+A similar Trusted Advocates program was delivered by Seafood Industry Australia (SIA) in three communities dependent on commercial fishing.
+Other components of the Fishers’ Trial were: training and community awareness for support coordinators, general practitioners, and other health professionals; communication activities aimed at enhancing access to existing services; and community resilience grants to fund networks and events which raise awareness and address issues of mental health stigma and social isolation.

 What we did

-The evaluation has been designed to document the processes of implementation at each of the 12 implementation sites across five States and Territories.
-It will also assess outcomes in terms of help seeking behaviour, linkages to mental health services, and community resilience.
-In particular, it will evaluate the extent to which Trusted Advocates:
+The evaluation was designed to document the processes of implementation at each of the 12 implementation sites across five States and Territories.
+It also assessed outcomes in terms of help seeking behaviour, linkages to mental health services, and community resilience.
+In particular, it evaluated the extent to which Trusted Advocates could:

 - feel confident and effective;

-- can identify people who may be struggling with mental health issues;
+- identify people who may be struggling with mental health issues;

-- can recognise when professional help is required and facilitate reaching out for help, and;
+- recognise when professional help is required and facilitate reaching out for help;

-- can direct them towards mental health supports and other relevant services in their communities.
+- direct them towards mental health supports and other relevant services in their communities.